flet-dev/website/docs/guides/python/colors.md

 page.update()
 ```

-Any of the 30 colors can be overriden, in which case they will have an absolute value that will not be dependent on the seed color.
+Any of the 30 colors can be overridden, in which case they will have an absolute value that will not be dependent on the seed color.
 ```
 page.theme = ft.Theme(
     color_scheme=ft.ColorScheme(